-Based on our shareholder outreach, we heard from investors that they wanted to see our executive compensation tied to progress on key non-financial strategic ESG goals.
-As a result, the C&T Committee approved the inclusion of certain ESG initiatives to make up 20% of the Annual Bonus Plan for 2021.
-The table below summarizes the ESG Initiatives and the strategic measures that were assessed by the C&T Committee at the end of fiscal year 2021 to determine the achievement of these initiatives.
+In addition, the C&T Committee approved the inclusion of the below ESG initiatives to make up 20% of the Annual Bonus Plan for 2022.
+The table below summarizes the ESG Initiatives and the strategic measures that were assessed by the C&T Committee at the end of fiscal year 2022 to determine the achievement of these initiatives.